 Music and the Deaf is a unique charity working locally, nationally and internationally providing musical opportunities and access for children and adults who live with any degree of hearing loss.
 The charity was founded in 1988 by Dr Paul Whittaker, OBE himself a profoundly deaf musician.
 Over the years, Music and the Deaf has built a national and international reputation for pushing the boundaries of what deaf people can achieve and aspire to in music.
 Since Paul’s retirement from the charity in 2015, Music and the Deaf has been led by Artistic Director Danny Lane, and continues to go from strength to strength.

-There are over 45,000 deaf children living in the UK (NDCS), 40% of Deaf children experience mental health problems compared to 25% of other children (NDCS Briefing 2013).
-Deaf young people are often completely excluded from music-making in schools.
+There are over 45,000 deaf children living in the UK (NDCS).
+40% of deaf children experience mental health problems, compared to 25% of children without a hearing loss (NDCS Briefing 2013).
+Deaf young people are often completely excluded from music-making and its many developmental benefits in schools.
 Music and the Deaf has worked hard to share good practise in this area and actively encourage music-making aimed at deaf children.

 We are experts in identiying issues and difficulties surounding the world of deafness and music.
-During the past 28 years the charity has shown the ability to empathise and subsequently take action to actively promote music and deafness.
-We are committed to our belief of “Enriching lives through Music.”
+During the past 28 years the charity has shown the ability to empathise and subsequently take action to actively promote music and deafness, and we are committed to our belief of “Enriching lives through Music.”